 (1) This Act applies only to the part of the State south of the 26th parallel of South Latitude.

+(2A) Despite subsection (1), this Act does not apply to Rottnest Island.

 (2) This Act does not apply to a place that is used for or in connection with —

 (a) a show held by an incorporated agricultural or horticultural society;